-Changing patterns of consumer behavior and a move towards digital technology has seen unprecedented change in the furniture retail industry over the past few years.
+Changing patterns of consumer behavior and a move towards digital technology has seen unprecedented change in the retail industry over the past few years.
 These changes are forcing companies to rethink their approach to customer loyalty and retention as customers focus on value and service rather than loyalty to a specific brand when deciding where they shop.

 Consumers have also been conditioned to expect higher levels of customer experience, particularly when it comes to last-mile delivery.
 They have quickly become accustomed to the standards and speed offered by the likes of Amazon and other online retailers.